duonghominhhuy/duonghominhhuy.github.io/_posts/2019-02-15-becoming-an-ios-developer.markdown

 </div>

-If you have troubles when getting started, let's check out some useful websites below (you will love it).
+If you have troubles when getting started, let's check out some of the useful websites below (you will love it).

 1. [Ray Wenderlich](https://www.raywenderlich.com){:target="\_blank"}
 2. [AppCoda](https://www.appcoda.com){:target="\_blank"}